 LEASE RATE ADJUSTMENTS FOR CHANGES IN SCOPE

 Rental rate adjustments, if any, will begin upon the Lease Commencement Date.
-In the event Lessee requests a change order or modification to the Upfits that affects the costs thereof, the annual rental rate for the Premises identified in Section 3 above for Upfits may be adjusted up or down pursuant to a prior written change order agreement for building improvements signed by Lessor and Lessee by using the following formula: $0.059/SF/YR/$50,000 (as calculated on 194,880 S.F. for 10 Year Term or $0.051/SF/YR/$50,000 for 15 Year Term) change in direct subcontractor costs.
+In the event Lessee requests a change order or modification to the Upfits that affects the costs thereof, the annual rental rate for the Premises identified in Section 3 above for Upfits may be adjusted up or down pursuant to a prior written change order agreement for building improvements signed by Lessor and Lessee by using the following formula: $0.045/SF/YR/$50,000 (as calculated on 194,880 S.F. for 15 Year Term) change in direct subcontractor costs.

 Such rental rate adjustment formula would also apply to any other portion of the scope of Upfits which is changed from that described herein or in the Lease, lease amendments, and any associated exhibits, and such changes shall be documented by a fully executed Change Order signed by Lessee and Lessor.
-The total change orders to the scope of work through this formula is limited to $1,500,000 change addition or reduction in the cost of construction.
+The total change orders to the scope of work through this formula is limited to $1,250,000 change addition or reduction in the cost of construction.